krahets/hello-algo/docs-en/chapter_data_structure/basic_data_types.md

 | Char    | `char`   | 2 bytes        | 0                        | $2^{16} - 1$            | 0              |
 | Boolean | `bool`   | 1 byte         | $\text{false}$           | $\text{true}$           | $\text{false}$ |

 Please note that the above table is specific to Java's basic data types.
-Each programming language has its own data type definitions, and their space occupied, value ranges, and default values may differ.
+Every programming language has its own data type definitions, which might differ in space occupied, value ranges, and default values.

 - In Python, the integer type `int` can be of any size, limited only by available memory; the floating-point `float` is double precision 64-bit; there is no `char` type, as a single character is actually a string `str` of length 1.
 - C and C++ do not specify the size of basic data types, it varies with implementation and platform.
 The above table follows the LP64 [data model](https://en.cppreference.com/w/cpp/language/types#Properties), used for Unix 64-bit operating systems including Linux and macOS.